-Research from Cornell, one of the best hospitality schools in the United States and perhaps the world, has found that customer satisfaction is an important revenue driver.
-In one study it conducted on three restaurant chains with 80,845 customer visits, authors found that a 1% increase in customer satisfaction, measured by customers’ likelihood of returning, amounts to as much as $1.3 million in extra sales.
+Research from Cornell University, which operates a leading hospitality program, found that customer satisfaction is an important revenue driver for restaurants.
+In 2008, it conducted a study on three restaurant chains with 80,845 customer visits.
+The study’s authors found that a 1% increase in customer satisfaction, measured by customers’ likelihood of returning, amounts to as much as $1.3 million in extra sales.

 While the degree of significance may differ for restaurant types, the same can be said for other restaurants.
-Brinker International Inc. (EAT), for example, has been one of the best-performing stocks since 2010, outperforming the S&P 500 by 50% over the past three years, while its guest satisfaction ratio gradually increased from 50% to 60%.
-It would be surprising if the relationship didn’t hold for other restaurants like Panera Bread Co.
-(PNRA), Dine Equity (DIN), and Starbucks, as well as consumer stocks under Consumer Discretionary SPDR ETF (XLY).
+It would be surprising if this relationship didn’t hold for restaurants like Panera, Dine Equity (DIN), and Starbucks (SBUX), as well as consumer stocks in the Consumer Discretionary SPDR ETF (XLY).

 Deliver more accurate information and get engaged

-Aside from satisfying impulse orders, use of tablets like the iPad and other technologies can help increase customer satisfaction by making the experience more social and menu items clearer.
-For example, a custom-made app in the tablet may allow diners to browse pictures of menu items (phew, no more Yelping in restaurants), read tasting notes, follow what other customers have said or what they’ve also purchased, and remove sold-out items from onscreen menus.
+Aside from satisfying impulse orders, the use of tablets can help increase customer satisfaction.
+Using tablets like the iPad and other technologies can make the experience more social and the menu items clearer.
+For example, a custom-made app in the tablet can allow diners to browse pictures of menu items (whew, no more Yelping at the table), read tasting notes, follow what other customers have said or purchased, and remove sold-out items from onscreen menus.

 With pictures and more information, guests have a better idea of what they’re going to get.
 For example, one common problem in a steakhouse is that a medium-rare steak can differ from one store to another.
 Using pictures can limit the risk of consumers getting something they don’t want, so the customer can go home happy and is more likely to return.